-Performing an ERMI is a way to determine the presence of water damage in a building (WDB), has caused mould amplification which can very likely cause negative health consequences to the occupants.
+Performing an ERMI is a way to determine whether the presence of water damage in a building (WDB), has caused mould amplification, which can very likely cause negative health consequences to the occupants.

 The usual sample is settled dust collected in homes and buildings to determine the concentrations of the DNA of the different species of mould.
 While there is a wide spectrum of moulds that can be analysed in this way, 36 species of mould are detected.
 The research on which the procedure is based selected 26 of those moulds as being associated with WDB (the Group 1 moulds) and 10 common species (Group 2) that were not found to be associated with WDB.
 The first step to calculate the ERMI is to total the individual log10 of the Group 1 moulds and then total the individual log10 of the Group 2 moulds.
 The ERMI is then the difference between these two totals.

-The US Environmental Protection Authority (USEPA) developed ERMI to provide a straightforward, objective, sensitive and standardised way to assess mould and indoor air quality investigations.
-The USEPA developed the ERMI as a ranking system based on dust samples collected from homes, the ERMI will help predict the mouldiness of homes.
+The US Environmental Protection Authority (USEPA) developed ERMI to provide a straightforward, objective, sensitive and standardised way to assess mould using a ranking system based on dust samples collected from homes.
+The ERMI will help predict the mouldiness of homes.

 Based on widely published data from EPA researchers and the 2006 HUD American Healthy Home Survey, the test has been developed as a tool to evaluate the potential risk of indoor mould growth and associated health effects to occupants.

 In order to most effectively use this tool, the ERMI obtained needs to be compared to a national database.
 Indices were determined using this method for 1,096 homes across the U.S. as part of the 2006 HUD American Healthy Home Survey.
 Individual indices, ranked from lowest to highest were used to create a national Relative Mouldiness Index (RMI) Scale.